bombdylan/wb-msw-v3/README.md

 After git clone run

-- npm install
+`npm install`

-  in project root
+in your project root folder

 ## Usage

 Run

-- npm start
+`npm start`

+to start backend part

 In your browser go to http://localhost:3000